hamelsmu/notes/docs/linux/osx.md

 # Key Repeat Rate

 Add days to your lifespan by Increasing the key repeat rate.
 Run the following in the terminal then restart.
+Protip by [Michael Musson](https://www.linkedin.com/in/michael-m-a37b1932/).

 ```sh
 defaults write -g InitialKeyRepeat -int 13 # normal minimum is 15 (225 ms)